aizenbaidya/tic-tac-toe/README.md

 ## Notes

-Press R to play again once the game ends.
+Press R to play again once the game is over.